Understanding Our Non-Surgical

 This 12-24 week phase takes the issue of food off the table so you can focus on creating new, healthy behaviors for long-term success.
 Using meal replacements as part of a weight-loss plan has proven to be more successful than changing diet with food alone.

-Our medical program is for individuals with a BMI of 27 or higher.
+Our medical program is for Women with a BMI of 27 or greater, and Men with a BMI of 27-29 with comorbid conditions (diabetes, pre-diabetes, hypertension, high cholesterol, sleep apnea) or a BMI of 30 and greater.
 This is not a quick, crash diet for people who want to drop a few pounds or to look great for a special occasion.
 Patients during this stage of the program typically lose two to five pounds per week.
 Do not try to follow a very low calorie diet without a doctor’s supervision.

 This step gradually reintroduces your normal routine.
 Patients attend appointments on a bi-weekly basis for medical monitoring and group education.
 Participants typically consume roughly 1,000 calories daily during this phase.
 This 12-week phase involves regularly scheduled bi-weekly medical monitoring as prescribed and group education classes.